 The Bachelor of Science in Athletic Training degree program prepares students for the Board of Certification Examination.
 Certified Athletic Trainers (ATC) are qualified to work in a variety of settings, including high schools, colleges and universities, professional sports, clinics, and other areas as an integral part of the health care team.
-Students will receive education in prevention, clinical evaluation and diagnosis, treatment, rehabilitation, reconditioning, organization and administration, and professional responsibility related to the management of athletic-related injuries and illnesses.
+Athletic training students will receive education in prevention, clinical evaluation and diagnosis, treatment, rehabilitation, reconditioning, organization and administration, and professional responsibility related to the management of athletic-related injuries and illnesses.

-The athletic training education requires that 750 hours of clinical rotations on- and off-campus be completed before graduation.
+The athletic training degree program requires that 750 hours of clinical rotations on- and off-campus be completed before graduation.
 Students must provide their own transportation to clinical rotations.
 Students are required to complete a number of tasks prior to their clinical coursework including but not limited to a physical exam, CPR certification, and signing a technical standards agreement to ensure the ability to complete tasks and requirements associated with the position.

 Important Note: Acceptance into the Athletic Training Education Program is competitive.
 Not all students will be admitted into the clinical coursework which begins in the sophomore year.
 Acceptance is determined by the Athletic Training Education Program Admission criteria and the availability of clinical sites.
 All interested students must attend mandatory advising meetings prior to applying to the clinical portion of the athletic training program and submit an application for consideration to be accepted into the clinical portion of the athletic training program.